iter8-tools/iter8/mkdocs/docs/getting-started/quick-start.md

 ## 1. Create Kubernetes cluster

-Create a local cluster using Kind or Minikube as follows, or use a managed Kubernetes service.
+Create a local cluster using Kind or Minikube as follows, or use a managed Kubernetes cluster.
 Ensure that the cluster has sufficient resources, for example, 8 CPUs and 12GB of memory.

 === "Kind"